MEIOU-and-Taxes/MEIOUandTaxes/MEIOUandTaxes1/src/Tools for Modding/Notepad++/README_NP++.txt

 - M&T Paradox Script highlighting

-	This file colors in keywords for Paradox code, and includes Meiou & Taxes things.
+	This file colors in variablewords for Paradox code, and includes Meiou & Taxes things.
 	In Notepad++, go to Menu, Language, Define your language.
 Import "MT_highlight.xml" as a new language and save it under a name of your choice.
 	The file will be updated occasionally, adding new things.
 Be sure to import it again occasionally.